atungcod/atungcod/README.md

 **Currently..**

-⚡️ Working as a SWE for Hack4Impact-UMD
+ 🌎 Working as a SWE for Hack4Impact-UMD

-🪽 Learning about Data Science and AI/ML.
+ 🎧 Self-teaching myself Data Science and AI/ML

+ ☁️ Studying to obtain an AWS Cloud Practitioner Certification

 **Fun Facts**
 - I love traveling, and my favorite trip was to Hong Kong.